-, which depicts psychogeographical nodes cut out of a Paris guidebook, as a backdrop to understanding my participants' own understandings of the spaces they tend to occupy.
+I spoke for the first 10 minutes about people's daily and weekly navigation patterns in a city.
+I used Guy Debord's The Naked City, pictured below, which depicts psychogeographical nodes cut out of a Paris guidebook, as a backdrop to understanding my participants' own understandings of the spaces they tend to occupy.
 I wanted to know if they mentally skipped over the spaces in between their city nodes.
 And if so, were they cognizant of these mental lapses?

-All the places I go to are bad.
-The difference between good and bad patterns are my ex-pectations and time.
+"The difference between good and bad patters are my expectations and time."

-We need a plan for people's temporal, minute-by-minute decisions—not just cost.
+"We need to plan for people's temporal, minute-by-minute decisions--not just cost."